1950s Sputnik Chandelier

 Electricity: 6 bulbs E14, 6 x 25 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 But because it gives spreads light, it is wise to use frosted or opaque light bulbs.

 Period: 1950s, 1960s – Mid-Century Modern.

 The sockets and probably also the wiring is made in Italy.
 Not a single similar chandelier or ceiling light found when this article was written and the years before, anywhere.
 No label present.

-The earliest design of these lights dates back from the late 1950s, when the Soviets launched their Sputnik 1 satellite into orbit (1957): the space age.
+The earliest design of these chandeliers dates back from the 1950s, when the Soviets launched their Sputnik 1 satellite into orbit (1957): the space age.

 The light bulbs used for this configuration are Girard Sudron GS20 Flame light bulbs from the 1980s.
 Girard Sudron is a French company founded in 1984 and located in Paris and today the market leader of the Filament LED lamp.
 They are specialized in decorative flame lamps. many of them based on older designs, such as these.